 Below are updates to the individual communities and the in-progress programs for each:

 Litchfield: The work to connect 370 Litchfield homes to the Pennichuck public water system is near completion.
 New Hampshire Department of Environmental Services (NHDES) has discontinued bottled water deliveries to the homes that are fully connected, or whose occupants declined to be connected.
-Work is also complete to connect an additional 18 homes in Litchfield that were identified after the initial project began.
+Work is also complete with regard to connecting an additional 18 homes in Litchfield that were identified after the initial project began.
+Per the Consent Decree, we will also fund the construction of municipal water line extensions to 27 additional properties in Litchfield.

 Manchester: For residents of Manchester, work is complete to connect 26 homes to the municipal water lines of Manchester Water Works.

 As a member of the community, Saint-Gobain Performance Plastics believed it was important to take a leadership position in bringing potable water to the residents surrounding our plant.
-Even as investigations into the source or sources of PFOA continue, we made this a top priority.
-The wellbeing of our employees and the broader community is always top of mind and we want to remain an important and positive part of this community.
+Even as investigations into the source or sources of PFOA continue, we made this a top priority, as we want to remain an important and positive part of this community.

-Significant progress has been made to bring potable water to impacted communities.
+Significant progress has been made to bring potable water to the communities.
 The multi-step process – from the design studies needed to the engineering plans – that it takes to connect homes to municipal water supplies takes time.
-While this work is underway, we have provided multiple solutions, including bottled water, POET systems and POU systems, which effectively remove PFOA from the water.
+While this work is underway, we have provided bottled water and POU systems, which effectively remove PFOA from the water.
 We will continue to keep residents apprised of progress on this page, as we are able to do so.

 Saint-Gobain Performance Plastics’ Merrimack facility produces specialty coated fabrics and films for a range of industrial applications.
 This includes fabric for the roof of the iconic Denver Airport and the retractable roof of the AT&T Stadium in Dallas (Cowboys).
 It also supplies Hazmat protective suits globally; for example, it supplies to the Chicago Fire Department.
 It also donated Hazmat suits to the Merrimack Fire Department in 2009.